-- If a card triggers its ability from a hidden out-of-play area (such as a hand or deck) but does not leave that hidden area, that ability may be triggered again because it is considered a new instance of the card. - ♦ All limits are player specific. - If the effects of an ability with a limit are canceled, the use of the ability is still counted against the limit.
+- ♦ If a card leaves play and re-enters play during the same period, or if a card transitions from one out-of-play area to another (such as going from hand to discard pile), it is considered a new instance of the card.
+There is no memory of having used the ability for any new instance of a card for the purposes of this general restriction. - If a card triggers its ability from a hidden out-of-play area (such as a hand or deck) but does not leave that hidden area, that ability may be triggered again because it is considered a new instance of the card. - All limits are player specific. - If the effects of an ability are canceled, the use of the ability is still counted against the general restriction of only once per game round.

-Related: Max X per [period]
+Related: Limit X per [period], Max X per [period]